GREATDANELADY.COM

 4 months 4-6 cups per day - (divided into 2 meals daily)

-5 months 5-7 cups per day - (divided into 2 meals daily
+5 months 5-7 cups per day - (divided into 2 meals daily)

-This is a general guideline so they do not consume too many calories before 6 months of age, disrupting their growth patterns causing accelerated growth and potential bone problems.
 Keep the puppy lean, but not skinny.
-On a dog with a smooth coat, I want to just barely see the last rib if the dog is standing.
+A dog with a smooth coat, I want to just barely see the last rib if the dog is standing.
 That is the perfect weight for growth.
 If he is too lean, feed 1/2- 1 cup more per day.
 You have plenty of time to get muscle on them as the mature - show people are the worst at wanting them heavy to get them in the show ring.
 Just relax, you can't force an acorn to become and Oak tree over night.

 NOTE: If your puppies seems absolutely starved on these amounts you can add a little more food as long as their legs don't start to turn left/right or bow out..or you can a homemade veggie soup component to the diet and it will not add too many calories.